visualizedata/github-workflow/README.md

 5. Use [GitHub issues](https://guides.github.com/features/issues/) to log problems and communicate.

 Sometimes, you miss up and need to go back to a previous commit.
 [Use `revert`](https://www.atlassian.com/git/tutorials/undoing-changes/git-checkout).
 Do not use `reset`!
+Here's a helpful [Stack Overflow answer](http://stackoverflow.com/questions/4114095/how-to-revert-git-repository-to-a-previous-commit).

 ### Helpful resources